JaneliaSciComp/BigStitcher-Spark/README.md

 Please ask your sysadmin for help how to run it on your **cluster**, below are hopefully helpful tutorials for different kinds of clusters.
 They can be helpful to transfer the knowledge to your home institution.

-#### Instructions stories how people set up Spark/BigStitcher-Spark on their respective clusters:
+#### Instructions/stories how people set up Spark/BigStitcher-Spark on their respective clusters:
 * HHMI Janelia: [Tutorial on YouTube](https://youtu.be/D3Y1Rv_69xI?si=mp_57Jby0T2ETP0p&t=5520) by [@trautmane](https://github.com/trautmane)

 ### To run it on the cloud<a name="installcloud">